 My one vegetarian friend won’t be there this year, and the pescatarian has now transitioned into becoming a beefatarian, after trying a few bites of my pulled brisket and then segueing into ordering her own burgers at restaurants.
 Because of this, and thanks to the fact that I’ve been weaseling my way into the heart and kitchen of the man in charge, I’m lobbying for a traditional July 4th cookout, complete with dogs, corn cobs, and some patriotic potato salad.
 And since you never know when a vegetarian will accidentally walk into your backyard, I’ve been working on a much better alternative for the anemic Boca burger of BBQ’s past.

 These grilled Portobello mushroom burgers are the next best thing to the real deal.
 They’re juicy, meaty and full of umami flavor.
 I even served one to Charlie who’s a staunch mushroom skeptic, and he ate (almost) the whole thing.
 I topped my mushroom caps with young manchego cheese, which is an excellent melter, and then continued the Spanish theme with some romesco sauce and peppery arugula.
-My favorite gluten-free hamburger buns are these ones from Canyon Bakehouse – as you can tell from the pictures they look (and taste!) like the buns from my college tailgating days.

 The best part about these Portobello mushroom burgers is that they actually look like a real burger, so even if you’re a lone veggie in a sea of beef cake loving BBQ-ers, you can fit into the party like a 250 pound line backer does in a Rocks For Jocks class.